Financial-Times/o-gallery/README.md

 The following events will be dispatched on the Gallery's root DOM element:

 * `oGalleryReady`: The Gallery has initialised and made all required DOM changes
 * `oGalleryItemSelected`: The selected item in the gallery has changed.
-Passes two arguments: the index of the newly active item, and what triggered the change ('user' or 'sync')
+Passes two arguments: the index of the newly active item, and the source of the change ('user' or 'api').

+In IE8, these events will only be dispatched if the [EventTarget API](https://developer.mozilla.org/en/docs/Web/API/EventTarget) has been polyfilled.

 ## API